 As well as thoughts of a hidden adoption.

-One sunny day,
+Then one sunny day,

 The mist parted and clarity came.

-Unexcepted, surprising, magical.
+Unexpected, surprising, magical.

 We were visiting the family farm,